Existence and uniqueness of weighted generalized $\psi$-estimators: Introduction

-In case of $\lambda_i=1$, $i=1,\ldots,n$ (or equivalently, in case of equal positive weights), the property $(T_n^{\pmb{\lambda}})$ is called property $(T_n)$.
-As the first main result of our paper, in Theorem \ref{Thm_M_est_uniq}, necessary as well as sufficient conditions are given for the properties $(T_n)$ and $(T_n^{\pmb{\lambda}})$.
-After Theorem \ref{Thm_M_est_uniq}, we present some properties of the property $(T_n^{\pmb{\lambda}})$.
-For example, Proposition \ref{Pro_3} is about a connection between the property $(T_n)$ and the strictly $\frac1n$-increasingness of some appropriately defined functions, and in Proposition \ref{T_n} we establish a 'grouping' property of the property $(T_n^{\pmb{\lambda}})$.
+Note that if there exists such a mapping $\vartheta_{n,\psi}^{\pmb{\lambda}}$, then it is unique.
+In case of $\lambda_i=1$, $i=1,\ldots,n$ (or equivalently, in case of equal positive weights), the property $[T_n^{\pmb{\lambda}}]$ is called property $[T_n]$.
+In the first main result of our paper (see Theorem \ref{Thm_M_est_uniq} below), necessary as well as sufficient conditions are given for the properties $[T_n]$ and $[T_n^{\pmb{\lambda}}]$.
+If $\psi$ is continuous in its second variable as well, then such conditions imply the unique existence of the corresponding (usual) $\psi$-estimator.
+After Theorem \ref{Thm_M_est_uniq}, we present some properties of the property $[T_n^{\pmb{\lambda}}]$.
+For example, Proposition \ref{Pro_3} is about a connection between the property $[T_n]$ and the strictly $\frac1n$-increasingness of some appropriately defined functions, and in Proposition \ref{T_n} we establish a 'grouping' property of the property $[T_n^{\pmb{\lambda}}]$.
 Examples \ref{Ex_T2_fail}, \ref{Ex_not_omitted} and \ref{Ex_div_noomit} highlight the role of the conditions in Theorem \ref{Thm_M_est_uniq} and in Proposition \ref{T_n}.
-We also introduce a class of Bajraktarevi\'c-type (in particular, quasi-arithmetic-type) $\psi$-estimators (motivated by the representation of Bajraktarevi\'c means as special deviation means) for which our results are well-applicable, see Example \ref{Ex_Bajrak_emp}.
+We also introduce a class of Bajraktarevi\'c-type (in particular, quasi-arithmetic-type) $\psi$-estimators (motivated by the representation of Bajraktarevi\'c means as special deviation means) for which our results are well-applicable, see Definition \ref{Ex_Bajrak_emp} and Proposition \ref{Pro_BajType_est}.